 Here at Time+Space we’re happy to announce that we are now selling Applied Acoustic Systems‘ excellent range of professional sound modelling virtual instruments & effects.
-The company has strong experience in the field as they approach their 20th year of supplying music software to top end producers, composers & musicians and what makes them so unique is their approach to making these plugins; instead of sampled based instruments, AAS focus on using sound modeling to build their instruments.
-It will become clearer what this all means as you read on so without any further ado, I’m going to jump straight in and give you a run down of AAS’s top selling products to give you an idea of how much there is on offer.
+The company has strong experience in the field as they approach their 20th year of supplying music software to top end producers, composers & musicians and what makes them so unique is their approach to making these plugins; instead of sampled based instruments, AAS focus on using sound modelling to build their instruments.
+It will become clearer what this all means as you read on so without any further ado, I’m going to jump straight in and give you a rundown of AAS’s top-selling products to give you an idea of how much there is on offer.

-Applied Acoustic Systems’ versatile electric piano plugin gets it’s 4th update as the company take it to another level of authenticity by expanding it’s features, retaining it’s title as one of the most realistic electric piano plugins available to date.
-Focusing on the renowned sound of the Rhodes & Wurlitzer, AAS studied the build of the original instruments and modeled the plugin around these components to insure an accurate & pure sound.
+Applied Acoustic Systems’ versatile electric piano plugin gets it’s 4th update as the company take it to another level of authenticity by expanding it’s features, retaining its title as one of the most realistic electric piano plugins available to date.
+Focusing on the renowned sound of the Rhodes & Wurlitzer, AAS studied the build of the original instruments and modelled the plugin around these components to ensure an accurate & pure sound.

 The 3rd page is where you can find Lounge Lizard’s built in FX to allow for even more customisation and modulation of sound.
 Choose from a compressor, equalizer, delay, distortion, phaser, chorus, flanger, wah wah and notch filters, and reverb then mix & match as you please.
 Of course, you can also find a completely renewed factory library of over 240 presets which range from the cleanest to the most distorted experiemental sounds and everything in between!
 Head to the T+S website now & download the free demos, you don’t want to miss out!